SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 12. Bowling

 One of the most classic things to do in San Francisco with teenagers is spend some time at the bowling alley.
-You have two options in the city: the Presidio Bowling Center near the Walt Disney Museum in the Presidio, and Yerba Buena Ice Skating and Bowling Center in SoMa.
+You have two options in the city: the Presidio Bowl near the Walt Disney Museum in the Presidio and the Yerba Buena Ice Skating and Bowling Center in SoMa.

-They are both open every day of the year, including holidays, feature fun lighting on the lanes, and offer tasty food and drink menus.
+They are open every day of the year, including holidays, featuring fun lighting on the lanes, and offering tasty food and drink menus.

 >> More about the Presidio Bowling Center